Tracey Miller

 Tracey Miller (July 21, 1954 – October 7, 2005) was a radio personality, editorial writer, and newspaper editor, who worked for much of her radio career on stations in the Los Angeles area.
-From 1990 to 1993 Miller and Terri-Rae Elmer co-hosted KFI's TNT in the Morning, the first morning-drive show in a major market to feature two women in the lead roles.
+From 1990 to 1993, Miller and Terri-Rae Elmer co-hosted KFI's TNT in the Morning, the first morning-drive show in a major market to feature two women in the lead roles.

+Life

 Miller was born in Santa Maria, California.
 A four-time winner of the Los Angeles Press Club Golden Mike Award, she became founding editor of the La Crescenta Valley Sun in April, 2002, and wrote a weekly column for the Glendale News-Press in 2005.
-In July 2005, the American Women in Radio and Television established a merit award in her honor, to recognize chapter members who have shown commitments to the organization and chapter, and made positive contributions to the broadcasting profession.
+In July 2005, the American Women in Radio and Television established a merit award in her honor, to recognize chapter members who have shown commitment to the organization and chapter, and made positive contributions to the broadcasting profession.

-Miller, 51, died on October 7, 2005, from complications due to brain cancer.
+Tracey Miller died on October 7, 2005, aged 51, from complications due to brain cancer.
 She is survived by her two children, Kelsey Leanne Showalter and Taylor Lee Brittenham.